wanghaisheng/responsive-landing-page-starter/content/blog/en/call-control-objects-nccos-one-dev-minute.md

 ---
 title: Call Control Objects (NCCOs) | One Dev Minute
 description: Welcome to One Dev Minute!
-This series is hosted by Vonage.
 The goal of this video series is to share knowledge in a bite-sized manner.
-Let's learn about the Call Control Objects.
+Let's learn about Call Control Objects.
 author: amanda-cavallaro
 published: true
 published_at: 2021-10-07T20:55:54.809Z